Velocity Merchant Services Logo

 • Avoid heavy promotion on low-margin essentials

-• Review monthly BNPL performance with clear metrics
+• Review monthly BNPL performance with clear metrics, watching for signs of hidden debt accumulation among customers.

 • Update return and refund policies to reflect BNPL rules